byterocket/solrocket/README.md

 ## Contracts

 -   `Ownable` : An ownable contract using the Two-Step Transfer Pattern
 -   `Whitelisted` : Implementation of a whitelist as access control mechanism
+-   `PreventReentrant` : Gas efficient implementation for reentrancy protection

 ## Installation